karmaniverous/blog/_posts/2024-09-04-radash-the-new-lodash.md

 Radash is entirely type-safe.
 The types that come out of a function are the expected transformations of the types that go in, every time... and they're all Typescript native types.
 Which makes Radash type-compatible with just about anything.

-Moreover, like Lodash, Radash includes a small library of typ guards.
+Moreover, like Lodash, Radash includes a small library of type guards.
 Unlike the Lodash equivalents , they were INTENDED to be type guards from the start, and they actually WORK.

 Radash is also _small_.
 The whole library weighs in at 306kb, vs. 1.41Mb for Lodash, and the library is MUCH more tree-shakable.
 So unless you are using the entire library, its effect on your bundle size will be minimal.